Natal kicks of compact objects: Direct observational constraints on kicks

 The effect depends on the angle between the magnetic and spin axes of the PSR.
 If this angle is small, then the 3D velocity is significantly larger than the 2D one.
 By contrast, if the angle is close to $90^\circ$ then the 3D velocity is nearly equal to the measured 2D value.
 Thus, it is necessary to make assumptions about the distribution (and evolution) of this angle.
 An additional dependence appears on the width of the PSR's beam.
 All these parameters can evolve over time.
 Thus, an accurate account of the effect is rather complicated.
 However, it can influence the determination of 3D velocities of young ($\lesssim 10$~Myr) PSRs at the level of tens of percent.

 In the previous subsection, we mentioned several results related to correlations of SNR properties with the NS velocity direction.
-At the end of this subsection, it is worth mentioning another result of a similar kind. \cite{2018ApJ...855...82B} studied how the velocity direction is related to another geometrical feature of SNRs, which the authors attribute to the jet produced during the SN explosion.
+At the end of this subsection, it is worth mentioning another result of a similar kind. \cite{2018ApJ...855...82B} studied how the velocity direction is related to another geometrical feature of SNRs, which the authors attribute to the jet produced during the SN explosion (see \citealt{2025RAA....25d5008B} for a discussion of the proposed mechanism kicks by asymmetric jet emission).

 The idea is as follows.
 If powerful jets have been generated, then they might produce morphological features in the remnant (e.g., `ears' or bright arcs).
 The line connecting these features defines the jet orientation, which can be compared to the orientation of the spatial velocity of the NS (if its proper motion is measured).
 Thus, one can determine how the jet direction is correlated with the velocity vector.
 Using 12 NS-SNR pairs, the authors demonstrate that the relative orientation of the two directions is almost consistent with a random distribution.
 Just a slight shortage of small angles ($\lesssim 40^\circ$) was identified, i.e., there is no clear argument in favor of jet-kick alignment (however, in the specific case of the NS in SNR S147, \cite{2025arXiv250621548S} came to a different conclusion that jets are responsible for the kick).
-If this result can be confirmed with larger statistics, it might be very important for understanding NS acceleration, as well as for understanding the SN mechanism.
+If this result can be confirmed with larger statistics and with a less subjective method, it might be very important for understanding NS acceleration, as well as for understanding the SN mechanism.
 Note, however, that the interpretation of features in the supernova remnants as ears or jets is not stringent and remains open to debate.

+It is not clear how to interpret the spin-velocity alignment.
+Three basic possibilities are the following:

+\begin{itemize} \item averaging along the spin direction if the kick mechanism operates over many spin periods; \item the kick direction is determined by the spin direction; \item the spin is obtained as a consequence of the kick. \end{itemize}